Children’s Public Health 0-19 Nursing Service

 What happens after children are weighed and measured?

 Your child’s measurements will be added to their health record which can be seen by their GP and other health professionals.
 After the information is de-personalised so that your child cannot be identified, it will be submitted for national analysis.
-More details on how we process your child’s information are provided in the enclosed information sheets.
+More details on how we process your child’s information are provided at the end of this letter.

 If your child is a healthy weight, we will not contact you.